 Optimization Tips

-- Use the obstruction tool: Starlink app shows exactly where obstructions block your view
+- Use the obstruction tool: Starlink app shows exactly where obstructions block your view.
+Even small improvements in sky visibility yield measurable speed gains.

-- Use Ethernet: $25 adapter provides better speed and latency vs. Wi-Fi
+- Use Ethernet: The $25 Ethernet adapter provides 10–20% better speed and 5–10ms lower latency vs. Wi-Fi, especially important for gaming and video calls.

-- Add mesh nodes: $130 each for dead zone elimination in large homes
+- Add mesh nodes: $130 each for dead zone elimination in large homes.
+Place nodes no more than 30 feet apart with line of sight to the main router.

-- Schedule heavy downloads: Run updates and backups during off-peak hours
+- Schedule heavy downloads: Run updates, backups, and large file transfers during off-peak hours (11 PM–9 AM) when speeds are highest.

-- Upgrade plan tier: If evening congestion is persistent, Priority plans help
+- Upgrade plan tier: If evening congestion is persistent, Priority plans ensure your traffic is served first.
+The Priority 1TB plan ($200/mo) maintains the most consistent speeds.

-- Keep firmware current: Auto-updates, but verify in the Starlink app
+- Keep firmware current: Auto-updates happen automatically.
+Verify in the Starlink app under Settings > Advanced that firmware is current.

 Frequently Asked Questions